SaurabhSangpal/Salad-Chef/README.md

 The player can now go near any vegetable and press the __Special__ key (__SPACE__ and __ENTER__) and it gets registered.
 Functionality hasn't yet been added to it.

+Each player has a separate inventory and can hold up to two vegetables at a time.

+Customer timer bar and text element displaying the vegetables needed by each customer have been implemented.
 ## TODO
-Create an inventory for each player and allow it to have up to two vegetables at any time.
-Will probably implement an inventory on the plates or create another inventory in the players so that it can hold up to three chopped vegetables.
+Create a script for Chopping_Board that handles vegetable chopping and stops player movement when doing so.
+Customer.GenerateTime() has a bug that causes it to show a larger time remaining that specified; fix that.

+Fix up code duplication as much as possible.

 # Disclaimer
-None of the images used in this game are created or owned by me.
+None of the images (except bar2.png) used in this game are created or owned by me.
 All of the images used in this game are licensed under a Creative Commons license.